doctorfree/MirrorCommand/README.md

 e.g. `mirror -u`.

-The manual page for the primary MirrorCommandLine user interface, `mirror`, can be viewed by issueing the command:
+The manual page for the primary MirrorCommandLine user interface, `mirror`, can be viewed by executing the command:

 - `man mirror`

-Manual pages for these MirrorCommandLine commands can be viewed by issueing any of the following commands (click to view the man page online):
+Manual pages for these MirrorCommandLine commands can be viewed by executing any of the following commands (click to view the man page online):

 - [man backgrounds](https://gitlab.com/doctorfree/MirrorCommandLine/-/blob/master/markdown/backgrounds.1.md)